- College of Education Scholarship Winners

 - Senior Lecturer Recipient of the President's Award for Teaching at Luncheon

 Mrs. Kimberly Conti, senior lecturer, was this year's recipient of the President's Award for Teaching.
 Mrs. Conti has taught in the department for over 20 years, primarily teaching Mathematics for School Teachers courses.
 She recently redesigned the precalculus curriculum, incorporating a recitation compontent taught by a graduate assistant that she mentors.
-The article in the campus report can be found here.

 - Mathematics Students Compete in 2018 SCUDEM modeling competition